ExpressLRS/Docs/docs/quick-start/transmitters/tx-axis-thor.md

 - `AXIS_THOR_2400_TX_via_UART`

 Attach a USB Data Cable to your module and Computer.
 Windows users might have to install [CP210x Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) to ensure the device is properly detected and initialized.

+!!! note

+    To flash the TX itself, the switch on the back side of the module must be set to the **leftmost** position.
+To flash the TX backpack, the switch must be set to the **rightmost** position.
+For normal operation the switch must be **centered**.

 Using the ExpressLRS Configurator with the correct Target selected and [Firmware Options] set, hit **Build & Flash**.
 Wait for the process to finish, and you should be greeted with the "Success" message.